August 09, 2021 8 min read

 Men: Basal Metabolic Rate (BMR) = 88.362 + (13.397 × your weight in kg) + (4.799 × your height in cm) – (5.677 × your age in years)

 Women: BMR = 447.593 + (9.247 × your weight in kg) + (3.098 × your height in cm) – (4.330 × your age in years)

-It is recommended that during your initial phase, the bulking phase, you should get anywhere from 20 to 30 percent of your calories from fat.
-If you are worried about the kind of fats you are putting in your body, you can opt for monounsaturated and polyunsaturated fats.
-You can find these kinds of fats in avocados, nuts, seeds, fatty fish, olive oil, etc.
+It is recommended during the bulking phase that you get anywhere from 20 to 30 percent of your calories from fat.
+If you are worried about the kind of fats you are putting in your body, you can opt for monounsaturated and polyunsaturated fats which can be found in avocados, nuts, seeds, fatty fish, olive oil, etc.

 Bulking phase: 20 grams a day split equally into 4 doses for 5 to 7 days.